mbridak/not1mm/README.md

 ## Recent Changes (Polishing the Turd)

+- [24-11-18] Accepted PR from dg9vh for the DARC XMAS Contest.
 - [24-11-17] Accepted PR from dg9vh for the LZ DX contest.
 - [24-11-15] Made checkwindow font bigger and match a little more contrasted.
 - [24-11-12] add check for ipv4 address for CAT.